A Perfect 2-Day Itinerary in Venice, Italy + Complete City Guide & Tips

 Day 1 Venice Itinerary: Explore the Highlights of Venice

-Your first day on this 2-day itinerary in Venice should be focused on exploring the city center.
-There are tons of amazing things to see and do in Venice, some of which will include taking a gondola ride, touring the Palace of Doge, climbing the bell tower to get a bird’s eye view of the city, and a ton of other exciting things.
+Your first day on this 2-day itinerary in Venice should be focused on exploring the city center and some of the most famous places in Venice.
+There are tons of amazing things to see and do in Venice, some of which will include taking a gondola ride, touring the Palace of Doge, climbing the bell tower to get a bird’s eye view of the city and a ton of other exciting things.

 1. Tour the Grand Canal

 Touring the Grand Canal is a perfect way to start your discovery of Venice.
-Venice is the city of canals, and the Grand Canal is the longest and deepest of them all.
+Venice is the city of canals, and the Grand Canal is the longest and deepest of them all and one of the most famous landmarks in Italy.
 You can take a gondola ride on the Grand Canal or explore it on foot to better appreciate the line-up of centuries-old palaces and buildings on both sides of the canal.

 2. Visit the Galleria Dell’Accademia